denisrosset/symdpoly/docs/src/main/tut/index.md

 ## Work in progress

 **SymDPoly** is a work-in-progress.
-While the underlying framework handles unrestricted polynomial optimization problems, its interface is currently limited to a subset of problems.
+We have support in the code for the following features, but they are considered untested/experimental.

-1. It does not handle linear equality constraints.
+1. Equality constraints.
-2. It does not handle operator semidefinite constraints.
+2. Operator semidefinite constraints.
-3. It does not handle scalar inequality constraints.
+3. Scalar inequality constraints.
-4. Only real semidefinite formulations can be outputted, as per the formats of the solvers currently on the market.

-In particular, the limitations 3. and 4. are easy to remove.
-The limitations 1. and 2. require specific handling with respect to the symmetries and are currently under active investigation.
+4. Problems with complex SDP relaxations.

 ## Why SymDPoly?